vladigleba/vladigleba.github.io/source/_posts/2014-03-05-deploying-rails-apps-part-1-securing-the-server.markdown

 date: 2014-03-05 11:18
 comments: true
 categories: [Rails, Deployment, Phindee]
+description: Learn how to set up groups and privileges, configure SSH access, and enable SSH authentication.
 ---

 Setting up a Rails server from scratch can be a daunting task.
 I remember my first attempt; it was a multi-day process full of frustration, things not working, me not understanding why, and a whole lot of googling.
 In an effort to make this experience less painful for those new to Rails, I’d like to share the process I went through to deploy [Phindee](http://phindee.com/) to a VPS (Virtual Private Server).